mohitrjaggarwal/Graphics/README.md

- we are using basic modules for image processing and data analysis
+yes! we are using basic modules for image processing and data analysis.